Bretisilocin: Pharmacokinetics

 The pharmacokinetics of bretisilocin have been studied.
 The time to peak concentrations with intravenous injection is 10 to 20 minutes.
 Its elimination half-life is approximately 45 minutes (range 40 to 50 minutes).

 Chemistry

 Bretisilocin, also known as 5-fluoro-N-methyl-N-ethyltryptamine, is a substituted tryptamine derivative.
 It is a derivative of dimethyltryptamine (DMT) and methylethyltryptamine (MET) as well as of 5-fluorotryptamine (5-FT).

+Synthesis

+The chemical synthesis of bretisilocin has been described.

 Analogues

 Some analogues of bretisilocin include 5-fluoro-DMT, 5-fluoro-DET, 5-fluoro-EPT, 5-chloro-DMT, 5-bromo-DMT, 5-fluoro-AMT, 5-fluoro-AET, 5-MeO-MET, and 7-F-5-MeO-MET, among others.

 History

-Bretisilocin was first described in the scientific literature by at least 2022.
+Bretisilocin was first described in the literature in 2021.
+It was patented by Andrew Kruegel at Gilgamesh Pharmaceuticals.
+The drug was encountered as a novel recreational designer drug in March 2026.

 Society and culture

 Names

 Bretisilocin is the generic name of the drug and its INN.
 It is also known by its developmental code name GM-2505.

+Legal status

+Canada

+Bretisilocin is not a controlled substance in Canada as of 2025.

+United States

+Bretislocin is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 Research

 Bretisilocin is under development as a potential pharmaceutical drug by Gilgamesh Pharmaceuticals.
 As of June 2025, it is in phase 2 clinical trials for the treatment of major depressive disorder.
 A phase 2a trial of bretisilocin for major depressive disorder has been completed and the efficacy and safety data for the trial have been released.
-The drug has since been acquired from Gilgamesh Pharmaceuticals by AbbVie.
+The drug has since been acquired from Gilgamesh Pharmaceuticals by AbbVie in a deal worth up to $1.2 billion.
+In 2026 bretisilocin entered European Medicines Agency’s priority medicines (PRIME) scheme for major depressive disorder.